learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 ### Downloader

-The script `utils/downloader.py` has a `read` function that can read from both urls and file paths.
+The Ricecooker script `utils/downloader.py` has a `read` function that can read from both urls and file paths.
 To use:

 ```
-from utils.downloader import read
+from ricecooker.utils.downloader import read

 local_file_content = read('/path/to/local/file.pdf')            # Load local file
 web_content = read('https://example.com/page')                  # Load web page contents